Registered retirement savings plan: Home buyers' plan

-While the original purpose of RRSPs was to help Canadians save for retirement, it is possible to use RRSP funds to help purchase one's first home under what is known as the Home Buyers' Plan (HBP).
+While the original purpose of RRSPs was to help Canadians save for retirement, it is possible to use RRSP funds to help purchase one's first home under what is known as the Home Buyers' Plan (HBP, régime d'accession à la propriété).
 An RRSP holder can borrow, tax-free, up to $35,000 from their RRSP (and another $35,000 from a spousal RRSP) towards buying their residence.
 This loan has to be repaid within 15 years after two years of grace.
 Contrary to popular belief, this plan can be used more than once per lifetime, as long as the borrower did not own a residence in the previous five years, and has fully repaid any previous loans under this plan.
 Originally introduced in the 1992 federal budget, the initial amount that could be borrowed was $15,000.
 Seventeen years later the amount was raised to $25,000 in the 2009 budget.
 The 2019 budget raised that amount again to $35,000.

 Lifelong learning plan

-Similarly to the home buyers' plan, the Life-Long Learning Plan (LLP) allows for temporary diversions of tax-free funds from an RRSP.
+Similarly to the home buyers' plan, the Life-Long Learning Plan (LLP, régime d'encouragement à l'éducation permanente) allows for temporary diversions of tax-free funds from an RRSP.
 This program allows individuals to borrow from an RRSP to go or return to post-secondary school.
 The user may withdraw up to $10,000 per year to a maximum of $20,000.
 The first repayment under the LLP will be due at the earliest of the following two dates.